norns script reference

 system globals

-Do not overwrite them.
+Do not overwrite these variables.
 Doing so may break things.

 System globals: